Midwest World History Association

 Call for Proposals

-The Thirteenth Annual Conference of the Midwest World History Association
+The Fourteenth Annual Conference of the Midwest World History Association

-This conference will be held in person at Roosevelt University in Chicago’s South Loop.
+This conference will be held in person at Lewis University in Chicago’s Southwest Suburbs.

 Questions about the conference can be directed to MWWHA's public discussion forum on its site, or you can email the conference chair at chair@mwwha.org.
 Where a complete panel of papers, roundtable, or workshop is proposed, the convener should also include a 250-word abstract of the panel theme.
 Individual paper presentations should be planned to last no longer than 20 minutes.